EdSimonn/jacket-store-react-UI/README.md

 # jacket-store-react-UI
-Frontend part of an e-commerce website.
+Frontend part of an e-commerce project.